2 tips for the DAKI retrospective incl. examples

 Add: What should we start with?

-✅Example: You have the feeling that not everyone in your team dares to speak up, there is a lack of so-called psychological safety. .
-So you could start by performing an agile Team Health Check in 3 steps in your team. 👉🏽 More information on: psychological safety ” or “ Team health check in 3 steps %E2%80%9C You can also find this retrospective in our Echometer tool and run it online with your team (without registration)🎉
+✅ Example: You have the feeling that not everyone in your team dares to speak up, there is a lack of so-called psychological safety .
+So you could start by performing an agile Team Health Check in 3 steps in your team. 👉🏽 More info on: psychological safety ” or “ Team health check in 3 steps %E2%80%9C

 ✅Example: You changed your daily, asking only one question.
 This produced better results, so you should keep it.